scheehan/log_replicator/README.md

 # log_replicator
-replicate log base on a sample
+replicate log base on a predefined log sample